NetoECommerce/App-Tutorial/README.md

 We wrap the `get` and `set` methods of the Redis client with the `util.promisify` function which allows us to leverage promises in our code.

-### Setup application keys
+### Set up application keys

-When your partner account is setup and your add-on has been approved, the Neto team will provide you with a client ID and a client secret key.
-Your secret key should be kept private and you do not want to store it in your code, instead we'll use them as environment variables that are available when your code runs.
+When your partner account is set up and your add-on has been approved, the Neto team will provide you with a client ID and a client secret key.
+Keep your secret key private, do not store it in your code.
+Instead, use them as environment variables that are available when the code runs.

 Create a new file called `.env` and add these values: